 The resulting discomfort and scratching can not only leave your pup in a poor mood, but the constant scratching can cause the skin to become irritated, inflamed and vulnerable to other infections.

-Fortunately, our Suffolk County vets can offer some insight and advice on what concerned pup parents should do about dogs with allergies.
+Fortunately, our Deer Park vets can offer some insight and advice on what concerned pup parents should do about dogs with allergies.

 What causes skin allergies in dogs?